 Ultimately, Dr. Crawshaw called for the establishment of an organization to facilitate international medical professional outreach and exchange.
 He cited the “enviable record of accomplishment” of Orthopaedics Overseas (OO) – the founding division of Health Volunteers Overseas – noting that their work offered “a graphic example of overseas’ medical needs being met without government involvement, at minimum cost, with maximum return.”
 This article is an important part of HVO’s history – it sounded the call to action and provided a road map by suggesting the involvement of medical societies.

-HVO officially opened for business on August 1, 1986.
-Incorporated as a 501(c)(3) nonprofit organization in the District of Columbia, HVO’s mission was to improve the availability and quality of health care in developing countries through the training and education of local health care providers.
+In the spring of 1986, at the urging of Drs.
+Garry Hough and James Cobey, the OO Board of Directors approved a motion to become the founding division of the newly incorporated Health Volunteers Overseas, which officially opened for business on August 1, 1986.
+Incorporated as a 501(c)(3) nonprofit organization in the District of Columbia, HVO’s mission is to improve the availability and quality of health care in resource-limited countries through the training and education of local health care providers.
 Early partners included the American Association of Oral and Maxillofacial Surgeons, the American College of Physicians, and the American Dental Association.

 Much has changed in the world since 1984, but the sentiments expressed by Dr. Crawshaw are as true today as they were then – the collegial exchange and partnership he invoked remain essential to our work.